APogue/APogue.github.io/_drafts/version1/2024-08-05-Intro-Background-Context.md

 - The encampment would not allow "Zionists" through.
 What is the definition?
 They were deliberately vague.
 There was no evidence to suggest that "Zionist" did not mean an individual who believes in Israel's statehood.

 	- Is this a Title VI violation?
-Technically, no. Discrimination based on national origin by its "purest" definition would be hating someone of Israeli origin whether or not the state exists.
+Technically, no. Discrimination based on national origin by its "purest" definition would be hating someone of Israeli origin whether or not they believe the state should exist.
 They did not exclude anyone based purely on their national origin.

 	- This clearly is a violation of UC policy, more specifically---